datalayer/datalayer/src/jupyter/ctl/README.md

 # Jupyter Control

-Jupyter Control is an open source tool to manage the `Jupyter` stack.
+Jupyter Control is a tool to manage the `Jupyter` stack.